rrivirr/rriv-cloud/README.md

 1. Authenticate end users who wish to use the rriv monitoring software.
 2. Act as an IDP for the VPN, which gates access to certain private backend services, (such as Vault).

+To use keycloak, you must first log in with the admin credentials that are given in the terraform outputs.
+Use these to log in and create a new Client with service accounts activated.
+Give the client the name "terraform" and the admin realm role under "service account roles".
+Put the credentials in your local secrets file so that terraform can use it to create a "rriv-beta" realm.
+From there, you can log in and create users.

 ## Terraform
 You must authenticate with DO and AWS before running terraform.
 Use `doctl` to authenticate to DO.